 Professor

 Dr. Cadwallader contributes to the understanding of fundamental and applied flavor chemistry and analysis.
-He identifies and characterizes key flavor (aroma) compounds, determines the interaction of flavor compounds with food matrix components, and develops methods to stabilize labile potent flavor compounds for use in foods.
+He identifies and characterizes key flavor (aroma) compounds, determines the interaction of flavor compounds with food matrix components, and develops methods to monitor and predict flavor changes in foods during processing and storage.

 Hong Chen